pallavagarwal07/pallavagarwal07.github.io/_posts/2017-12-05-Simplifying-Travis-with-Nix.md

 ### Throwback
 Now, I started using Nix a long time ago (~Sep 2015), often switching between Arch and Nix depending on my usage.
-Mostly I had to switch to Arch every time I couldn't figure out how to configure something in Nix (the methodologies, ike the ideoligies are very different).
+Mostly I had to switch to Arch every time I couldn't figure out how to configure something in Nix (the methodologies, like the ideoligies are very different).
 About an year ago I switched to Nix full-time (i.e. no other operating system on dual boot).
 The reason being that I have learnt enough about the workings of Nix to make it do my day to day